 I became part of BHBA’s commitment to advocacy and to making the law better, more fair.
 The pursuit of justice.

-The Beverly Hills Bar Association was founded in 1931 by 22 lawyers on the Westside of Los Angeles, who were looking for an alternative to our large County bar association which, at the time, excluded Jews, Blacks and women, among others.
+The Century City Bar Association was founded in 1931 by 22 lawyers on the Westside of Los Angeles, who were looking for an alternative to our large County bar association which, at the time, excluded Jews, Blacks and women, among others.

 From its very beginning, the BHBA was about inclusion, rather than exclusion.
 And it was also about advocacy: righting wrongs, making our society more just.